daUnicorns/stopwatch/README.md

 # stopwatch
-Stopwatch project used as a vehicle to use TDD and Qunit
+Stopwatch project used as a vehicle to use TDD and Qunit.
+Needs to start stop and reset

 ##Tests Created
 1. records start time